 Following the Mediterranean diet has been linked to a reduction in the chance of developing various cancers, including breast and colorectal cancer.
 This is likely caused in part by the anti-inflammatory nature of the diet.
 Many experts believe that cancer is caused by chronic, uncontrolled systemic inflammation.
 Following an anti-inflammatory diet like the Mediterranean diet reduces whole-body inflammation and the chance of developing inflammatory diseases.

 A recent study found that a certain compound in olive oil, oleocanthal, has the ability to selectively induce cell death in several types of cancer.
 Olive oil is the superstar of the Mediterranean diet, and for good reason!
 It is packed with beneficial phytonutrients like this one, that help defend your body against the damaging effects of oxidation and inflammation.

 For thousands of years, humans have been using food to promote health and treat disease.
 After a few decades of pharmaceutical-focused healthcare, it may be time to reintroduce some of these ancient techniques.

 The food you eat has an incredible impact on your quality and quantity of life.
 Choosing a diet rich in plant-foods like fruits, vegetables and whole grains with plenty of healthy fat and protein will help boost your energy and mood, and keep you living longer.

 Medications certainly have their place in modern society, but many of the ailments they are designed to treat can be prevented with a healthy lifestyle.
 So eat real food.
 Your body will thank you!

-The Pappas Post has published a wholistic beginner’s guide on how to incorporate the diet into everyday living.
+The Pappas Post has published a wholistic beginner’s guide.

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?